projectcalico/calicoctl/docs/GettingStarted.md

 # Getting started with Calico on Docker

+>*Note that this demo shows an older version of Calico using Powerstrip for routing.
+In more recent releases of Calico, Powerstrip has been replaced by Docker's new [libnetwork network driver](https://github.com/docker/libnetwork), released alongside Docker 1.7.
+Please visit the master Calico [Getting Started page](https://github.com/Metaswitch/calico-docker/blob/master/docs/GettingStarted.md) to see the most recent demos of Calico.

 *In order to run this example you will need a 2-node Linux cluster with Docker and etcd installed and running.*  You can do one of the following.
 * Use Vagrant to set up a virtual cluster on your laptop or workstation, following these instructions: [Calico CoreOS Vagrant][calico-coreos-vagrant].
 * Set up a cluster manually yourself, following these instructions: [Manual Cluster Setup](./ManualClusterSetup.md).